Badamba, Odisha

 Badamba is a town and Notified Area Council in Cuttack district in the Indian state of Odisha.

 There are 138 villages in 38 (Gram Panchayats) under the Badamba Block.
 On 24 February 2024, the Government of Odisha upgraded Badamba village to be a NAC.

-Badamba is a beautiful historical place located in the middle of Mahanadi River and the mountain ranges.
-There are many various natural tourist attraction spots along with the ancient temples that attract tourists from far and wide for their beauty and amazing legends.
+Badamba is a historical place located in the middle of Mahanadi River and the mountain ranges.

 History

 During the British Raj era, Baramba was the capital of Baramba State, one of several princely states of the Eastern States Agency.

 The Bhattarika Temple, located in Sasanga village, Baramba, is believed to have been constructed between the 6th and the 16th century.
 The major festivals celebrated at this temple are Pana Sankranti in April, Akshaya Tritiya in May, and Dussehra in October.

 Politics

 Badamba is part of the Baramba constituency, which includes Baramba block and Narasinghpur block.